 Improvements

-11, 12 and 13 should have passed, but did not.
+Tests 11, 12 and 13 should have passed, but did not.
 I mistakenly used keys y, h, n instead of the keys r, f, v, which are what I chose to use as the keys for those turns.
-The function itself worked correctly The other tests that failed were expected to fail, as these features were not implemented in this prototype.
+The function itself worked correctly.